Become a Scholar

 Communities across South Dakota want to bring the humanities close to home.
 The South Dakota Humanities Council helps make this happen.

-We’ll accept the next round of applications for 2017 November 9th, 2016 – December 15th 2016 for scholars who will carry the humanities across South Dakota.
-Our humanities scholars present with our Speakers Bureau and lead reading discussions with our Reading Group Toolkit and One Book South Dakota programs.
+Our humanities scholars will carry the humanities across South Dakota during programs in 2019 by presenting with our Speakers Bureau and leading reading discussions with our Book Club to Go and One Book South Dakota programs.

-Scholars accepted into the Speakers Bureau will list one program description in the printed catalog and up to five programs on the website.
+Scholars accepted into the Speakers Bureau will be featured in one program description in the printed catalog and up to five programs on the website.

 Thank you for your interest.
 We pride ourselves in showcasing knowledgeable and experienced scholars and their humanities programs in South Dakota.